parenriquez/sarisaristore_enriquez/README.md

 User can also view all the sales made by the Tindahan by navigating to: http://127.0.0.1:8000/all_sales/

-Note: Make sure to install the modules inside [requirements.txt](./requirements.txt).
+Make sure to install the modules inside [requirements.txt](./requirements.txt).
+To do this, run:

-Run `pip install - r requirements.txt`
+`pip install - r requirements.txt`

 #### **Thank you!**